 - Assemble and bake the pastries

-- 13. Place n oven rack in the top third position and heat the oven to 550°F (290°C).
+- 13. Place an oven rack in the top third position and heat the oven to 550°F (290°C).
 Remove a pastry log from the refrigerator and roll it back and forth on a lightly floured surface until it’s about an inch in diameter and 16 inches long.
 Cut it into scant 3/4-inch pieces.
 Place 1 piece pastry dough, cut side down, in each well of a nonstick 12-cup mini-muffin pan (2-by-5/8-inch size).
 If using classic tins, cut the dough into generous 1-inch pieces.
 Allow the dough pieces to soften several minutes until pliable.

 - 14. Have a small cup of water nearby.
 Dip your thumbs in the water, then straight down into the middle of the dough spiral.
 Flatten it against the bottom of the cup to a thickness of about 1/16 inch, then smooth the dough up the sides and create a raised lip about 1/8 inch above the pan.
-The pastry sides should be thinner than the bottom.
+The pastry bottoms should be thinner than the tops.

-- 15. Fill each cup 3/4 full with the slightly warm custard.
-Bake the pasteis until the edges of the dough are frilled and brown, about 8 to 9 minutes for the mini-muffin tins, 15 to 17 minutes for the classic tins.
+- 15. Fill each cup 3/4 full with the cool custard.
+Bake the pastries until the edges of the dough are frilled and brown, about 8 to 9 minutes for the mini-muffin tins, 15 to 17 minutes for the classic tins.

 - 16. Remove from the oven and allow the pasteis to cool a few minutes in the pan, then transfer to a rack and cool until just warm.
 Sprinkle the pasteis generously with confectioners’ sugar, then cinnamon and serve.
 Repeat with the remaining pastry and custard.
 These are best consumed the day they’re made.